icing/mod_md/README.md

 instance for a short duration and *should* be released on process termination.
 At least on any *nix type host system, this is the case.

+## MDProfile
+`MDProfile name`
+Default: none

+Specify the name of a certificate profile your ACME CA supports.
+This will give your new certificate the properties the CA has configured for it.
+Let's Encrypt issues different certificate lifetimes for profiles.

+If the CA does not support the profile, no profile will be used and you get a certificate with default properties - as the CA defines them.
+If you need certificates of a certain profile and would let renewals rather fail otherwise, use `MDProfileMandatory`.

+## MDProfileMandatory
+`MDProfileMandatory on|off`
+Default: off

+Select if a certificate renewal should make a configured profile mandatory, e.g. fail renewal if the CA does not support it.

 # Test Suite